-Captain Martin Chalk of the United Kingdom was elected as IFALPA’s 18th President during the final Plenary Session of the Federation’s 70th Conference held in Madrid.
+Captain Martin Chalk of the United Kingdom was elected as IFALPA’s 18th President during the final Plenary Session of the Federation’s 70th Conference held in Madrid in April 2015.

 Capt.
-Chalk, who started his flying career with the Royal Air Force, currently flies A380s for British Airways.
+Chalk, who started his flying career with the Royal Air Force, has flown military training, regional, shorthaul and longhaul aircraft; and currently flies A380s for British Airways.
 He previously served as IFALPA’s Deputy President, a role he assumed in 2014, and was also President of the European Cockpit Association from 2005 until 2011.
+He has worked alongside others in our industry to further professional pilots and particularly flight safety since 1993 when he was first elected within his home association, BALPA.

 Capt.
 Ron Abel